lhmarsden/CF-NetCDF_workshop/README.md

 # cf-netcdf_workshop_nov2023
-Nansen Legacy workshop where people will bring their own data and create CF-NetCDF files to publish.
-The workshop will support both R and Python.
+Materials created for a Nansen Legacy workshop where people brought their own data and created CF-NetCDF files to publish.

 ## Contents
 1. Jupyter notebook on opening and understanding a NetCDF file using Python